haklein/r4850g2_arduino/README.md

       * SSD1306Ascii (for Sketch `R4850G2_Menu.ino`, not required for `R4850G2_V2.ino`)
       * ClickEncoder (for Sketch `R4850G2_Menu.ino`, not required for `R4850G2_V2.ino`)

+  ## Usage

+Pressing the rotary button opens the menu.
+Voltage and current can be set with the rotary encoder.
+The "Apply" menu item sets the power supply to the chosen values.
+Using the "Persist" menu item (scroll down below "Apply") will permanently store the settings in the power supply.
+Those will then be the default startup values.
+The power supply will also fall back to those values when the CAN commuication is interrupted.

   ## PICTURES:

 ![image](https://github.com/user-attachments/assets/6b1efe15-7531-4c83-ac09-217468b4d0bf)